 A surviving spouse can apply for a VA certificate of eligibility to obtain a VA home loan benefit.
 The VA home loan benefit does not provide cash payments or loans.
 It is a nontaxable benefit wherein the VA guarantees up to 25 percent of the loan amount.
 The VA caps the maximum loan amount based on the county and state in which the property is located.
 The VA will only guarantee 25 percent of the maximum amount.
 For example, a surviving spouse living in San Diego County, California, has a $500,000 county loan limit.
 The VA will guarantee 25 percent, or $125,000, of that amount.

 Dependent Educational Assistance provides up to 45 months of tax-free education assistance for surviving spouses and their dependent children.
-At the time of publication, the monthly maximum benefit amount for a full-time student is $1,003.
+For 2017, the monthly maximum benefit amount for a full-time student is $1,041, but beginning in October, 2018, the amount increases to $1,224.
 The surviving spouse has 10 years from the veteran’s date of death or VA eligibility approval to use the benefit.
 If the veteran was totally and permanently disabled, the surviving spouse has 20 years.
 A son or daughter can start using the educational benefit when they are 18 to 26 years old.

 Health Care Benefits